 Information security management system

+LIS is a set of rules and systematic procedures for matters relating to information security.
 The management system in currently going through an update, the current version can be found in the document section of this page.

 Guidelines for information security at KI